ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/grouping-unbalanced-groups/index.md

 <grid-example title='Unbalanced Groups' name='unbalanced-groups' type='mixed' options='{ "enterprise": true, "exampleHeight": 570, "modules": ["clientside", "rowgrouping"] }'></grid-example>

 [[note]]
-| If you do not want rows with null or undefined to be left out of groups, but want a group created to contain these empty values, then change your data and replace the null and undefined values with something (eg the string 'Empty' or a string with a blank space character i.e. ' ').
+| If you do not want rows with null or undefined to be left out of groups, but want a group created to contain these empty
+| values, then change your data and replace the null and undefined values with something (e.g. the string 'Empty' or a
+| string with a blank space character i.e. ' ').